george24601/notes/ops/k8s/misc.md

 An instance group is a set of instances, which will be registered as kubernetes nodes.
 On AWS this is implemented via auto-scaling-groups.

 #log

-As such, logs should have a separate storage and lifecycle independent of nodes, pods, or containers.
-This concept is called cluster-level-logging.
-Cluster-level logging requires a separate backend to store, analyze, and query logs.
-Kubernetes provides no native storage solution for log data, but you can integrate many existing logging solutions into your Kubernetes cluster.

-For example, the Docker container engine redirects those two streams to a logging driver, which is configured in Kubernetes to write to a file in json format.

 Note: The Docker json logging driver treats each line as a separate message.
 When using the Docker logging driver, there is no direct support for multi-line messages.
 You need to handle multi-line messages at the logging agent level or higher.